Affordable Learning Grant

 Eligibility

-All faculty (tenured, tenure-track, and instructors) who would normally teach a course using a conventional textbook (that students must purchase or rent in print or electronically) will be eligible to apply for a grant.
-Courses may be face-to-face, hybrid, or online.
+All faculty (tenured, tenure-track and instructors) who would normally teach a course using a conventional textbook (that students must purchase or rent in print or electronically) will be eligible to apply for a grant.
+Courses may be face-to-face, hybrid and/or online.

 Criteria for Successful Proposals